passcod/rust-clutter/README.md

 manually fixed to work with the latest Rust nightly.
-However, this binding isn't just that: the full API documentation has been copied into the relevant places, and altered in some places to fit with the way Rust works (e.g. no NULL pointers!), and the `rustdoc`-generated files should be all one needs to create an application using Clutter.
+However, this binding isn't just that: the full API documentation has been copied into the relevant places, and altered in some places to fit with the way Rust works (e.g. no NULL pointers!), and the `cargo doc`-generated files should be all one needs to create an application using Clutter.
+The documentation is also [available online][docs].

 Due to the source of these bindings, however, there is a portion of the Clutter API which isn't available.
 It is functional and useable nonetheless, and Pull